ryanfuhrman/yahtzee/README.md

 ![](img/appScreenshot.png)

-The To-do project as part of [Colt Steele's The Modern React Bootcamp](https://www.udemy.com/modern-react-bootcamp/) course.
+The yahtzee project as part of [Colt Steele's The Modern React Bootcamp](https://www.udemy.com/modern-react-bootcamp/) course.

 This project provides more practice working with reusable components, passing props, keys, etc.